Goncalves95/snake_game/README.md

 There are tree pages: Home page, Game page and 404 Error page:

-- On the Home page, we can find a large start button, referring to the world of games and interacting with the user to press start.
-There is also an animated backgroud.
-On this page we can also find a short message for users to have a better experience with the game and a footer with the author's name and the link to the GitHub page.
+- On the home page, we can find a large start button that refers to the world of games and interacts with the user to press start.
+An animated background is also present.
+A short message to enhance the user's experience with the game can be found on this page, along with a footer containing the author's name and a link to their GitHub page.
-- On the Game page, we can find a Header, the game div and a footer with the social media icons and copyrights.
+- The Game page has a header, game section, and a footer that includes social media icons and copyrights.
-- On the 404 Error page the user can find the big numbers 404 with animation, the mensage "page not finde", one link to come to home page and a footer with the author's name and the link to the GitHub page.
+- The 404 Error page has big numbers with animation, the message 'page not found', a link to go to the home page, and a footer with the author's name and a link to the GitHub page.

 ### Footer

 - __Footer__

-  - The footer on  game page contains:
+  - The game page's footer contains:
     - copyrights
     - social media links

-  - When clicking on the social links, this gone open in a new tab.
+  - When clicking on the social links, it opens in a new tab.

 ![Footer Game page](assets/media/footer_web_game.png)

-  - The footer on home page and 404 page contains:
+  - The home and 404 page's footer contains:
     - copyrights
     - gitHub icon

-  - When clicking on the gitHub link, this gone open in a new tab.
+- When clicking on the social links, it opens in a new tab.

 ![Footer Home and 404 page](assets/media/footer_home_page_and_404.png)